Renfrew—Nipissing—Pembroke (provincial electoral district)

 Renfrew—Nipissing—Pembroke is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since 1999.

-It is represented by Billy Denault of the Progressive Conservative Party.
+It is currently represented by Billy Denault of the Progressive Conservative Party.

-The population of the riding in 2006 was 98,803.

 Renfrew—Nipissing—Pembroke includes all of Renfrew County and a small section of Nipissing District around Algonquin Provincial Park.
 The largest community in the riding is the city of Pembroke; other communities include Arnprior, Barry's Bay, Chalk River, Cobden, Deep River, Eganville, Killaloe, Petawawa and Renfrew.

-Until recently, the riding was a Liberal stronghold both federally and provincially; however, a growing agricultural and religious base has turned this into one of the most conservative areas in Ontario.
-It was the only riding the Liberals had and lost in the 2003 provincial election.
+The population of the riding in 2006 was 98,803.